yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_unpublish_catalog_applications.rst

 The response is either "True" or "False" indicating either success or failure respectively.

-Powershell Example
+PowerShell Example
 ==================

-This example illustrates how to un-publish applications from a catalog in a customer's account using Powershell.
+This example illustrates how to un-publish applications from a catalog in a customer's account using PowerShell.

 .. code-block:: powershell